furuknap/deducto-app/docs/deducto_pwa_plan.md

 **Completed:** The manifest.json file has been created with the app name "Deducto by DeLaCasa.app" and linked in the index.html file.
 The changes have been committed and pushed to the feature/pwa-manifest branch.

-### Task 2: Implement Service Worker
+### Task 2: Implement Service Worker ✅

 **Goal:** Enable offline functionality and caching by creating and registering a service worker.

 **Steps:**

-1. Create a new branch for this task (e.g., `feature/pwa-service-worker`).
+1. ✅ Create a new branch for this task (`feature/pwa-service-worker`).
-2. Create the `Deducto/public/service-worker.js` file.
+2. ✅ Create the `Deducto/public/service-worker.js` file.
-3. Implement basic caching strategies in the service worker (e.g., cache static assets).
+3. ✅ Implement basic caching strategies in the service worker (e.g., cache static assets).
-4. Register the service worker in `Deducto/src/main.tsx` or a suitable entry point.
+4. ✅ Register the service worker in `Deducto/src/main.tsx` or a suitable entry point.
-5. Commit and push the changes.
+5. ✅ Commit and push the changes.
-6. Seek approval for the service worker implementation.
+6. ✅ Seek approval for the service worker implementation.

+**Completed:** The service worker has been implemented with caching strategies for static assets and API requests.
+A utility file for service worker registration and update handling has been created, along with a notification component to inform users when updates are available.
+The service worker is registered in main.tsx and the notification component is integrated into the App component.

 ### Task 3: Enhance for Offline Use